The Chief stands up at the head of the table

 obeying Her Majesty’s rule which he serves when he can.

-waits for the eyes and the masks to turn back.
+But the Chief continues, and the eyes and the masks turn back for more.

 prayed for him to come back to her